Perovskite crystals could underpin cheap renewable energy.

-The work was led by Professor Ho-Baillie who joined the University of Sydney Nano Institute this.
-Lead author Dr Lei Shi conducted the experimental work in Ho-Baillie’s research group in the School of Photovoltaic and Renewable Energy Engineering at the University of New South Wales, where Professor Ho-Baillie remains an adjunct professor.
+The work was led by Professor Ho-Baillie who joined the University of Sydney Nano Institute.
+Lead author Dr. Lei Shi conducted the experimental work in Ho-Baillie’s research group in the School of Photovoltaic and Renewable Energy Engineering at the University of New South Wales, where Professor Ho-Baillie remains an adjunct professor.

 Under continual exposure to the Sun and other elements, solar panels experience extremes of heat and humidity.
 Experiments have shown that under such stress, unprotected perovskite cells become unstable, releasing gas from within their structures.